Waling: Geography and climate

-It is situated between 713 and 1600 meters above sea level in the fold of the mountains that are considered part of inner lesser himalaya in Syangja district of western Nepal.
-The geology of inner Lesser Himalayan rocks constituting the Ksuma-Syangja area in western Nepal are separated into the Lower Nawakot Group, Upper Nawakot Group, Sirkot Group, and Tansen Group, respectively from bottom to top.
+It is situated between 713 and 1600 meters above sea level in the fold of the mountains that are considered part of inner lesser himalaya in the Syangja district of western Nepal.
+The geology of inner Lesser Himalayan rocks constituting the Ksuma-Syangja area in western Nepal are separated into the Lower Nawakot Group, Upper Nawakot Group, Sirkot Group, and Tansen Group, respectively, from bottom to top.

-Natural and artificially promoted erosion and slope instability in those hill and mountain area are drastically threatening the ecological balance.
-A geological study of rock structure and slope stability study of Walling area done in 1981 described a potential risk mapping method that was quick, giving a good picture of the condition of the terrain and based only on the relationship between the rock structure and topography.
+Natural and artificially promoted erosion and slope instability in those hill and mountain areas are drastically threatening the ecological balance.
+A geological study of rock structure and slope stability study of Waling done in 1981 described a potential risk mapping method that was quick, giving a good picture of the condition of the terrain, and based only on the relationship between the rock structure and topography.

 Syangja district has been described as one of the most disaster-prone areas in western Nepal.
-The geological and climatic condition have resulted in extremes of landslides, debris flow, flooding and wildfires.
-Most of the disasters have been natural and in the recent years, there is some evidence of increase of flooding, landsliding, deforestation and land degradation.
+The geological and climatic conditions have resulted in extremes of landslides, debris flow, flooding, and wildfires.
+Most of the disasters have been natural, and in recent years, there is some evidence of an increase in flooding, landslides, deforestation, and land degradation.
 The district ranked second highest, along with Makawanpur, with the total number of landslide events occurred during the period 1971–2000 being 46.
 It also ranked highest in terms of landslide density and loss of property compared to other districts.
-Landslides at Dhanubase (Dhanubaseko pahiro) is a major vulnerable hotspot in Waling area.
+Landslides at Dhanubase (Dhanubaseko pahiro) are a major vulnerable hotspot in Waling.
 Waling falls under the very high hazard probability area according to the Syangja district disaster management plan.

 Waling Municipality at a Glance (Year 1999/2000).